 Understanding Deferred Disposition in Michigan: Four Key Laws That Could Dismiss Your Charges

 When facing criminal charges in Michigan, it’s natural to worry about how a conviction will affect your future.
 A criminal record can limit job opportunities, restrict professional licensing, and follow you for life.
-Fortunately, Michigan law offers several programs — called deferred disposition statutes — that allow certain defendants to avoid a conviction if they successfully complete court-ordered requirements.
+Fortunately, deferred disposition Michigan statutes give eligible defendants the opportunity to avoid a permanent conviction if they complete specific court-ordered requirements.
+There are also provisions for deferred adjudication in Michigan, which focus on rehabilitation over punishment.

 What Is Deferred Disposition?

-Deferred disposition — also called deferred adjudication — is a legal process where you enter a guilty or no-contest plea, but the court does not immediately convict you.
+Deferred sentence statute in Michigan — also called deferred adjudication — is a legal process where you enter a guilty or no-contest plea, but the court does not immediately convict you.
 Instead, sentencing is postponed while you complete a period of probation and meet specific conditions such as counseling, drug treatment, or community service.

 For more information on the difference between deferred and delayed sentencing, see the Michigan Courts overview (PDF).